 c) Eligibility deception

-The Aspire Registry has mechanisms in place to aid in detecting fraudulent college transcripts, training certificates, credentials earned and any report of experience working in a licensed child care facility and/or positions held while in a facility that might be needed to meet a given criteria.
+The Aspire Registry has mechanisms to aid in detecting fraudulent college transcripts, training certificates, credentials earned, and any report of experience working in a licensed child care facility and/or positions held while in a facility that might be needed to meet given criteria.

-a) Registry staff is regularly updated on the format of training, transcripts and credential documents, timelines for issue/expiration dates of credentials, fonts used and sponsors of training certificates, transcripts and/or credentials submitted by participants.
+a) Registry staff is regularly updated on the training format, transcripts and credential documents, timelines for issue/expiration dates of credentials, fonts used, and sponsors of training certificates, transcripts, and/or credentials submitted by participants.

 b) Participants enter place of employment, position held and length of time worked in a licensed facility.
 Employment dates and positions held are “verified” by facility administration.